 Cap de Formentor

 The island enjoys a reputation as a leading destination for sports with top facilities including 23 golf courses, 47 marinas & ports, over 400 km of hiking routes, 1,250 km cycling routes, sports centres including the Rafa Nadal Tennis Academy.
 Mallorca hosts many events throughout the year and international teams make it their base for winter training.

 Yachting Harbour Puerto Portals in Mallorca’s Southwest

-6. Transport Infrastructure - Thanks to Mallorca’s tourist industry it has a sophisticated, fast network of motorways connecting Palma to the farthest points of the island within an hour and a half by car.
-Local government investment for transport continues with the opening of the Llucmajor – Campos highway (scheduled for 2018) improving access and cutting journey time to the southeast.
+Thanks to Mallorca’s tourist industry it has a sophisticated, fast network of motorways connecting Palma to the farthest points of the island within an hour and a half by car.

 Mallorca’s Capital Palma

-9. Education - There are 14 international schools in Mallorca offering pre-school to pre-university education catering to overseas and local residents.
+There are 15 international schools in Mallorca offering pre-school to pre-university education catering to overseas and local residents.
 Children can be taught in their mother tongue whilst learning Spanish and other languages.
 The University of the Balearics offers a range of degrees together with a reputable catering and hospitality college.